felixpalmer/android-visualizer/README.md

 A View subclass that Takes the input from the Android MediaPlayer and displays visualizations, like in iTunes or WinAmp

+The Visualizer is designed to be modular, so it is very easy to combine visualizations to create more complex effects.

 ## Examples

 It's easy to create your own custom visualizations or combine/edit existing ones.
 Below are a few examples: